 Of Hospitals, Sick Cook, Sick Dog, and Chain-Letters

-Weird that I spend more time in Philippine hospitals and clinics instead of swimming in the clear waters of Boracay or Coron or just enjoying what my Bukid-non has to offer.
+Weird that instead of swimming in the clear waters of Boracay or Coron or just enjoying what my Bukid-non has to offer, I spend more time in Philippine hospitals and clinics.
 I didn’t need any treatment.
-As many of my friends knew, Walter, my significant other, was confined at St. Luke’s, where we shared the same room – me, as his alalay (help), deprived of sleep during Walter’s 6-day hospital stay.
-St. Luke’s came into the picture when a hospital in my hometown – realizing that it lacks the facilities to do blood transfusion should Walter need one, advised us to go to a bigger hospital – this after a blood extraction and an IV fluid infusion.
-This was the second time Walter had to have a blood extraction in 2 hours — the first, done by a local lab that this hospital ignored, preferring perhaps to do their own for reasons beyond me.
+As many of my friends knew, Walter was confined at St. Luke’s, where we shared the same room—me, as his alalay (help), deprived of sleep during Walter’s six-day hospital stay.
+These hospital visits left me feeling exhausted and helpless, making me realize how fragile our health can be and how much we rely on the kindness of strangers.
+St. Luke’s came into the picture when a hospital in my hometown, realizing that it lacked the facilities to perform blood transfusions, should Walter need one, advised us to go to a bigger hospital, this after a blood extraction and an IV fluid infusion.
+This was the second time Walter had to have a blood extraction in 2 hours—the first, done by a local lab that this hospital ignored, perhaps preferring to do its own for reasons beyond me.
 The resident physician waived his doctor’s fee, for which we were expected to be grateful.
-He has not done anything substantial besides asking what brought us to his hospital anyway.
+He has not done anything substantial other than ask what brought us to his hospital anyway.
 For this act of kindness, we should remain indebted forever.
 Salamat po, Doktor!

 With Princess at the Animal Care Hospital and Wellness Center